openenergymonitor/EmonScripts/install/readme.md

 1. Create a file called ssh on the boot partition - to enable SSH access to the system.

-2. Copy the default cmdline.txt to cmdline2.txt in the boot partition.

-3. Edit cmdline.txt and remove: init=/usr/lib/raspi-config/init_resize.sh, this will stop the image from expanding to fill the full SD card size on first boot.
+2. Copy the default cmdline.txt to cmdline2.txt in the boot partition and then open to edit cmdline.txt, remove: init=/usr/lib/raspi-config/init_resize.sh, this will stop the image from expanding to fill the full SD card size on first boot.

 Place the SD card in your RaspberryPi & power up.
 After a couple of minutes you will be able to SSH into the new Buster image e.g: